Controlling Costs: Feature Selection on a Budget: Data application

+On each of the 50 non-overlapping data subsets, we further compute $\wfdp$ and cost for the path of selected variables $\R_k$ returned by cheap knockoffs and the proposal in \citet{katsevich2018towards}, which ignores feature costs.
+Figure~\ref{fig:NHANES_wfdp} reports the $20$, $50$, and $80$ percentiles (over the 50 non-overlapping sets) of $\wfdp$ and cost, and shows that our proposal effectively attains a lower $\wfdp$ and a lower cost than the proposal in \citet{katsevich2018towards} which is not cost-conscious.

-Next we study the classification performance and the total cost of the selected variables.
+Although prediction performance of the selected model is not the main theoretical focus of our proposal, we next study the prediction performance and the total cost of the selected variables.
 For comparison, we consider the following methods: \begin{enumerate} \item \textbf{Katsevich \& Ramdas(2018)}: the proposal of \citet{katsevich2018towards} applied to the `Selective and adaptive SeqStep' method.
 It is equivalent to our method if we ignore the cost information, i.e., we set $\omega_1 = \omega_2 = ... = \omega_{30} = 2$. \item \textbf{Logistic regression}: logistic regression applied to all 30 features.
 This procedure is not cost-conscious, and does not perform features selection.
 We use this as a benchmark for classification performance. \end{enumerate} We run these methods on all 92062 observations.
 Given the large sample size, we expect training error to be a good approximation of the generalization error.
 Furthermore, to highlight the effects of feature costs, we consider exaggerating the feature costs by using the squares of their actual costs.

 From Figure~\ref{fig:NHANES}, we see that cheap knockoffs can achieve favorable classification performance at a low feature cost.
-In particular, the first two panels show that for a fixed model size, cheap knockoffs tends to achieve slightly worse classification performance than the cost-unconscious procedure of \citet{katsevich2018towards}.
+In particular, the first two panels show that for a fixed model size, cheap knockoffs tends to achieve slightly worse classification performance than the procedure of \citet{katsevich2018towards}, which is not cost-conscious.
 However, our method achieves this classification performance at a lower cost.
 The right panel shows that for a given model cost, our method can obtain favorable classification performance compared with the proposal of \citet{katsevich2018towards}.
 Moreover, our method's classification performance is close to the benchmark of logistic regression, while using a much cheaper set of features.

 In Figures~\ref{fig:path} and \ref{fig:path_exp}, we show the path of variables selected by cheap knockoffs and that of \citet{katsevich2018towards}.
 Each point represents a variable added to a model (with the feature name in the legend).
 For example, we see that both methods include \texttt{Gender}, \texttt{Height}, \texttt{Weight}, and \texttt{Triglyceride} when the model size is 4.
 However, the cheap knockoff procedure tends to select cheaper features first, adding the expensive laboratory feature \texttt{Triglyceride} last among these four features.
 By comparison, the proposal of \citet{katsevich2018towards} does not show any preference for inexpensive features.
 For the model with two variables, cheap knockoffs selects \texttt{Gender} and \texttt{Height}, which has lower cost and better classification performance than the model of \texttt{Height} and \texttt{Weight} selected by \citet{katsevich2018towards}.